CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 1. The SSM comes in through the [SsmReceiver](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/udp/ssm/SsmReceiver.java) class and is pushed to the OdeRawEncodedSSMJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
 2. The [RawEncodedSSMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedSSMJsonRouter.java) consumes messages from the OdeRawEncodedSSMJson topic and pushes the SSM to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 3. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) consumes from the Asn1DecoderInput topic, decodes the SSM, and pushes it to the Asn1DecoderOutput topic.
-4. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) consumes from the Asn1DecoderOutput topic and pushes the SSM to the OdeSsmPojo and OdeSsmJson topics.
+4. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) consumes from the Asn1DecoderOutput topic and pushes the SSM to the OdeSsmJson topic.

 ### PSM Data Flow
 1. The PSM comes in through the [PsmReceiver](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/udp/psm/PsmReceiver.java) class and is pushed to the OdeRawEncodedPSMJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.